-- 1. Has anything from the social statement, the video or the Bible reading affected how you think about what peace is? - 2.
-How do the thoughts about peace you identified at the start of the session compare with what we've discussed today about God's desire for peace?
+- 1. Is there anything from the social statement, the video, or the bible reading that has affected how you think about what peace is? - 2.
+How do your thoughts about peace that you identified at the start of the session compare with what you've discussed today about God's desire for peace?
 How are they similar?
 How are they different? - 3.
-Optional: What are you most looking forward to in the coming weeks of this study?
+Optional: What are you most looking forward to in your participation in this study guide in the coming weeks?
 Is there anything that you are feeling anxious about or not looking forward to?

 VIII.
-Preparation for Next Week (2 min.)
+Preparation for Next Week

-Ask participants to prepare by reading the social statement's third section, "In God's World, a Faith ..." (pages 6-9; note that we are skipping section 2 for now, but participants may read it if they wish).
-Invite participants to explore the website of the Lutheran Peace Fellowship between now and next week.
+Read "In God's World, A Faith..." on pages 6-9 of the social statement (note that we are skipping pages 3-6 for now).
+If you would like to learn more about one way Lutherans connect around peace, explore the website of the Lutheran Peace Fellowship.

 IX.
-Closing Hymn and Prayer (5 min.)
+Closing Hymn and Prayer